extism/proposals/EIP-002-module-namespace-for-host-functions.md

 Additionally, we can avoid symbol collisions or shadowing if there is ever support for module linking or something like the component model.
 Ideally, we don't restrict the use of or conflict with other namespaced functions.

+However, it adds complexity to define the namespace unless its totally necessary - no clear reason has emerged to add it so for now we'll use `env`.